turbot/steampipe-plugin-aws/docs/tables/aws_ecs_cluster.md

 ```

-### List of cluster for which CloudWatch Container Insights is disabled
+### List of cluster for which cloudwatch container insights is disabled

 ```sql
 select